gnachman/iterm2-website/source/_includes/documentation-menu-items.md

 ### Toolbelt Menu

 #### Tolbelt > Captured Output
 This toggles the visibilty of the Captured Output tool.
 It shows captured output located with the Capture Output trigger.
-See <a href="captured_output.html">Captured Output</a> fo r more information.
+See <a href="captured_output.html">Captured Output</a> for more information.

 #### Toolbelt > Command History
 This toggles the visibility of the Command History tool.
 It shows recently used commands.
 You must install <a href="shell_integration.html">Shell Integration</a> for this to know your command history.